gotsteez/sugma/README.md

-# Cloudflare Fingerprint bypass
+# Sugma
-A reverse proxy that modifies your request to look more human, and bypasses cloudflare's stupid hcaptcha pages
+Plug and play reverse proxy solution that modifies your requests tls and http2 fingerprints to mock CHrome's requests.